MathiasVP/ni-formal-gc/README.md

 ### Noninterference

 The file `nibridge_helper.v` contains various required technical results.
-Most importantly is the definition of the invariants used for the technical non-interference theorem presented:
+Most importantly, the definition of the invariants used for the technical non-interference theorem is presented:

 ```coq
 Definition ni_bridge (n1: nat) (ℓ: level_proj1): Prop :=